-A trade mark is a sign which distinguishes one trader's goods or services from those of other traders.
+A trade mark is a sign which distinguishes one trader’s goods or services from those of other traders.
 A trade mark can take the form of a word, phrase, letter, number, logo, picture, shape, sound, scent, an aspect of packaging, or any combination of these.
-In Australia trade mark registration is not compulsory, however protection provides an easier and more cost effective system of enforcing trade mark rights than is available to owners of unregistered trade marks.
+In Australia trade mark registration is not compulsory, however registration provides an easier and more cost effective system of enforcing trade mark rights than is available to owners of unregistered trade marks.

 Furthermore, the trade mark must not be substantially identical or deceptively similar to a registered or pending trade mark.
 This is why it is imperative to undertake a trade mark search before filing an application.
 A search can identify any potentially conflicting marks and an assessment of possible difficulties can be made prior to lodgement of the application.

 Examination of a trade mark application occurs around four to six months after filing.
 However, examination can be expedited under certain circumstances, such as the applicant is about to invest substantial capital into the trade mark.
 If the Examiner accepts the application the trade mark is advertised and third parties are given a period of two months to oppose the registration.
 Providing no objections are received the application proceeds to registration, on condition that the registration fee is paid.
 If the application is not accepted then the Examiner will issue a report detailing the objections.
 A period of fifteen months from the date of issuance of the first Examiner’s report is provided in which time any objection must be overcome.
 If the objections raised by the Examiner are overcome then the application can proceed to acceptance.
 Alternatively if these objections are not overcome then the application will lapse.